swarmstack/swarmstack/README.md

     # ADMIN_PASSWORD=somepassword docker stack deploy -c swarmstack/docker-compose.yml swarmstack

 If everything works out you can explore the ports listed lower on this page to access the DevOps tools, which should now be running.

+_Hint_: If installing behind a web proxy, see [documentation/Working with swarmstack behind a web proxy.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Working%20with%20swarmstack%20behind%20a%20web%20proxy.md)

+_Hint_: For documentation on using LDAP for authentication with swarmstack, see [documentation/Using LDAP.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20LDAP.md)

 ### UPDATING SWARMSTACK